 But not only will the students have access to whom has gone before them but also to current students.

-These are all from a wide variety of backgrounds and skill sets, whom they will study, socialise and live with for four years.
+These are all from a wide variety of backgrounds and skill sets, with whom they will study, socialize and live for four years.

 Small Numbers – High Competition

 One of the major pluses of attending an Ivy is the small student-staff ratio.
 It’s approximately 6:1.
 This gives students phenomenal access to tuition expertise.